 With a little bit of care, you can keep your metal fasteners and plastic fasteners working well for a long time.
 With metal fasteners, the key is preventing wear, corrosion, and rust.
 These detriments come from things like impact, friction, and moisture.
 To keep impact and friction at bay, we recommend you either request that your manufacturer add a protective coating to your fastener, or you keep your fastener well-lubricated all the time.
 To avoid moisture damage, you must limit the time your fastener is exposed to moisture.
 If your application is outdoors, this may not be possible.
 For prolonged moisture exposure, plastic fasteners are often a better choice than metal.
 That’s why it is so important to take care by selecting the right fastener for your application environment.

 Any industrial fasteners you purchase must meet the standard requirements of your application, industry, and location.
 For example, for military applications, fasteners must comply with federal military specifications.
 These fasteners are referred to as “mil spec fasteners.”
-The U.S. government offers up a variety design standards for fasteners, but many industries alternatively or additionally rely on the standards put out by SAE, ASTM, or ISO.
+The U.S. government offers up a variety of design standards for fasteners, but many industries alternatively or additionally rely on the standards put out by SAE, ASTM, or ISO.

 Also make sure that you purchase a fastener that uses the correct standard measurement system.
 Fasteners are measured in two different systems: the metric system and the imperial system.
 In the US, the imperial system is standard, while metric sizes are more common internationally.
 To make sure you know the standards that your fasteners require, talk to your industry leaders.

-Finding the Right Supplier
+Finding the Right Fastener Supplier

-If you are in the market for a high-quality fastener, you to need pair up with a high quality industrial fastener supplier or manufacturer.
+If you are in the market for a high-quality fastener, you need to pair up with a high quality industrial fastener supplier or manufacturer.
 Because we know wading through the sea of manufacturers listed on Google can be overwhelming, we’ve listed some of our top picks on this page.
 You’ll find them wedged in between our info paragraphs.
 We believe that whether you’re looking for an aerospace fastener or a jewelry fastener, you’ll find the right manufacturer for you on this page.

 Before checking them out, make sure you know your specifications.
 We recommend writing them all down on a list, so that you don’t forget anything.
 Once you’ve done this, use your list as a guide and start looking at the manufacturers we’ve listed and their respective profiles.
 Pick out three or four that look the most promising and reach out to each of them.
 Discuss your application at length, including your budget, timeline, and delivery preferences.
 After speaking with each of them, compare and contrast your conversations, and pick out the right fastener company for you.
-Good luck!